Dominican art: Aboriginal Taíno art

-By the mid 16th century, Spanish colonization had brought a brutal end to the Taíno civilization, having wiped out between 80 to 90% of the indigenous population through genocide and foreign-brought diseases.
-Warfare, the encomienda system, and no resistance to Old World epidemic outbreaks, like smallpox, influenza, measles, and typhus decimated the Taíno population on the island, the first indigenous victims of Spanish colonization of the Americas.
-Survivors had no choice but to assimilate into the Spanish colony, with many Dominicans today carrying indigenous blood.
+By the mid-16th century, Spanish colonization had brought a brutal end to the Taíno civilization, having wiped out between 80 and 90% of the indigenous population through genocide and foreign-brought diseases.
+Warfare, the encomienda system, and no resistance to Old World epidemic outbreaks, like smallpox, influenza, measles, and typhus decimated the Taíno population on the island.
+Survivors had no choice but to assimilate into the Spanish colony, with many Dominicans today carrying native DNA.
 Over time, the mestizo children of the Spanish colonizers and Taíno concubines intermarried with West Africans after their arrival from the Trans-Atlantic slave trade, creating the tri-racial Creole culture found in the country today.